We use cookies to understand how people use Depot.

 3. Select the "Default" runner group

-4. Verify your repository is included in the allowed repositories list.
-For public repositories, ensure Allow public repositories is enabled.
+4. Verify the allowed repositories list includes your repository.
+For public repositories, enable Allow public repositories.

 Note: If you've configured the Selected workflows filter for your runner group, an incorrect workflow reference pattern can prevent jobs from starting even when runners are available.